bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/pressure volume work.md

 #### What is
 ## Pressure volume work
-This is the work done as a resault of the change in volume of a pressurised fluid
+This is the work done as a resault of the change in volume of a pressurised fluid.

 > ### $$ W = P\times(\Delta V) = \int P(V)\cdot dV $$
 >> where: